Rocky Road (Once Upon a Time): In Storybrooke

 Later that night, the Snow Queen is approached by Gold, who asks if Emma remembers her.
-As it turns out, Gold tells her that Emma will remember her eventually, but when he asked if she needs his help, the Snow Queen declined, and stated that when she's ready to make a deal, she'll come to him.
+As it turns out, Gold tells her that Emma will remember her eventually, but when he asks if she needs his help, the Snow Queen declines, and states that when she's ready to make a deal, she'll come to him.
 Gold says that he eagerly awaits that moment and walks away.

 Production

 This episode is named after the ice cream flavor that the Snow Queen gives to Marian that puts her under a frozen spell.

 This episode marks the introduction of Michael Socha as Will Scarlet/the Knave of Hearts to the main cast, who previously starred in the spin-off series Once Upon a Time in Wonderland.

-Cultural references

-The episode title is a reference to the Rocky road ice cream.

-Elsa talks about making a living snowman with the Snow Queen, which is a reference to Olaf from Frozen.
-Olaf himself does not appear in this episode or for the remainder of the first half of the season.

-When Mary Margaret is trying to get Neal loaded into her car & worried about spending so much time with him.
-Dr. Hopper tells her to "let it go" referring to her concern about making up for the time she lost with Emma.
-It is also a reference to the song "Let It Go" from Frozen.

-Emma calls the Snow Queen "Dairy Queen", a reference to the ice cream franchise of the same name.

-Operation Mongoose is the name of a United States Government mission to overthrow Fidel Castro and return Democracy to Cuba.

 Reception

 Ratings

 This outing posted a 2.7/7 among 18-49s with 7.92 million viewers tuning in, an 18% drop from the previous episode.

 In Canada, it delivered 1.963 million viewers, making it the night's second most-watched program.